 Midland's Series G Preferred Stock may be redeemed at the option of the holder for cash at any time, and Midland's Series H Preferred Stock may be redeemed at the option of Midland after July 29, 2019.
 Therefore, if it more likely than not at the time of the merger that the preferred stock will be redeemed within 20 years in each case, the receipt of Midland Series G preferred stock and the receipt of Midland Series H preferred stock could be treated as nonqualified preferred stock.
-Because the Series B Preferred Stock transferred by the Centrue holders has similar rights, preferences, privileges, voting powers, limitations and restrictions as the Series D Preferred Stock transferred by the Centrue holders has similar rights, preferred Stock and the Series H Preferred stock are nonqualified preferred stock, the Series B Preferred Stock and the Series D Preferred Stock may be nonqualified preferred stock as well.
-If the Midland preferred stock received and the Centrue preferred stock but the Centrue preferred stock, then the merger may be tax-free for such holders.
-If, however the Midland preferred stock received is nonqualified preferred stock but the Centrue preferred stock transferred is not nonqualified preferred stock, the Merger may be taxable in full to such holders.
+Because the Series B Preferred Stock transferred by the Centrue holders has similar rights, preferences, privileges, voting powers, limitations and restrictions as the Series G Preferred Stock received, and because the Series D Preferred Stock transferred by the Centrue holders has similar rights, preferences, privileges, voting powers, limitations and restrictions as the Series H Preferred Stock received, if the Series G Preferred Stock and the Series H Preferred stock are nonqualified preferred stock, the Series B Preferred Stock and the Series D Preferred Stock may be nonqualified preferred stock as well.
+If the Midland preferred stock received and the Centrue preferred stock transferred are both nonqualified preferred stock, then the merger may be tax-free for such holders.
+If, however the Midland preferred stock received is nonqualified preferred stock transferred is not nonqualified preferred stock, the Merger may be taxable in full to such holders.